Evidence for Evolution

 What are vestigial structures?

 Vestigial structures are those that have come from a common ancestor, but they no longer have a function in descendant species.
 This means that in the past they were useful, but have since become useless.
 They are usually rudimentary (undeveloped) or atrophied (loss of muscle tissue).
-A key example is the human appendix.
+A key example is a human appendix.
 It's suggested that we had the appendix to help digest plant matter, as we pertained a herbivorous diet which has since become redundant.
 Other examples include the coccyx (tailbone).

 What are analogous structures?